The story of Stock Search International

 Further investigations produced additional recoveries, and the family hobby soon became a full time quest.
 This finally led to the creation of "Stock Market Information Service" in 1969.

 The Canadian head office of the company was first relocated to San Diego, California, in 1988, and the name was officially changed to "Stock Search International Inc." (SSI).
-By 1993, the Research Center had permanently moved to Tucson, Arizona.
+In 1993, the Research Center moved to Tucson, Arizona, where it would remain for the next 15 years.

 After nearly thirty years of investigations and millions of dollars recovered, Micheline announced her retirement in July, 1997.
 The helm of Stock Search International was taken over by her youngest son, Pierre Bonneau (left), who had been running the research department for the past decade.